Site icon Circuit Ideas for You

 This number we can find in LED datasheet which is usually between 1.8V to 3.4V.

-This formula help choose correct resistor so LED light up safely.
+Lastly, this formula will help choose correct resistor so LED light up safely.

 How to use the formula: